 Talking About Speech Balloons: Speaking Within or Outside a Panel

-This is part two of an eight part series discussing speech balloons.
+This is part two of a seven part series discussing speech balloons.
 Characters can deliver their message from within or while outside a panel.
 Today’s article discusses both methods.

 Character Speaking within the Panel